N. Hingley & Sons Ltd

 N. Hingley & Sons Ltd was a firm that originated in the Black Country region of England.
 It was founded by Noah Hingley (1796–1877) who started making chain near the village of Cradley.
 The firm moved to Netherton around 1852, where large scale chain and anchor manufacturing works were set up on the Dudley No.2 canal.
-One of the most famous products of the firm was the anchor of the RMS Titanic which on completion in 1911 was drawn through the streets of Netherton on a waggon drawn by 20 shire horses.
+One of the most famous products of the firm was the anchor of the RMS Titanic which on completion in 1911 was drawn through the streets of Netherton on a wagon drawn by 20 shire horses.